So What Do the Measured Units Mean? What is the City of Raleigh Doing? Is My Water Safe? History of Chromium-6

 Hexavalent Chromium (chromium-6) is a contaminant that is usually associated with the presence of coal ash ponds and can leach into groundwater systems.
 Raleigh withdraws drinking water from Falls Lake and Lake Benson, which are surface water sources.
 Other sources of hexavalent chromium include discharges of dye and paint pigments, wood preservatives, chrome plating wastes, and leaching from hazardous waste sites.

 So What Do the Measured Units Mean?

-Water professionals have the technology today to detect more substances at lower levels than ever before.
-As analytical methods improve, various compounds, including hexavalent chromium, are likely to be found at very low levels in many of our nation's lakes, rivers and streams.
+As analytical methods have improved, various compounds, including hexavalent chromium, are likely to be found at very low levels in many of our nation's lakes, rivers and streams.
 Current EPA standards for all types of chromium provide for a maximum contaminant limit of 100 parts per billion (ppb), with some States adopting a more stringent standard of 50 ppb of total chromium.
 To better illustrate the extremely low level concentrations of chromium in our drinking water supply, current contaminant limits of 100 parts per billion could be compared to:

 - 100 seconds of time in 32 years

 - 100 kernels of corn in a 45-foot high, 16-foot diameter silo

 - 100 drops of liquid in a railroad tanker car